temporalio/temporal-learning/docs/getting_started/python/run_workers_with_cloud_python/index.md

 Now that you have generated your CA certificate and uploaded to your Temporal Namespace, you can update your Worker code.

-## 2. Update Worker code to connect to Temporal Cloud
+## Update Worker code to connect to Temporal Cloud

 You will build off the code used in the [Run your first Temporal application with the Python SDK](/getting_started/python/first_program_in_python/) tutorial.

 When working with Temporal Cloud, you will provide an encrypted connection using Mutual Transport Layer Security (mTLS) to secure the communication between your application and the Temporal Cloud service.

-### Update the Temporal SDK import statements

 Open the `run_worker.py` file and update your import statements.